hobbes7878/data-driven-journalism/week-4---feb-8.md

 | Height | 5'9" | 5'4"  |
 | Weight | 196  | 166.2 |

 In this case, our table shows the variables Height and Weight, which are rows.
 But it doesn't show a third variable, Gender.
-Men and Women are actually **values** of Gender, which are cast as columns in the table.
+Men and Women are actually **values** of Gender, which are structured as columns in the table.

 Values as columns, variables as rows?
-This data is untidy.
+This data is **untidy**.

 Fortunately, most untidy data can be tidied up by manipulating the data a little.
 This is the same health data as above, only transposed into a tidy format: